 Clements is a nationally recognized leader in higher education who currently serves as Chair of the Board of Directors for the Association of Public and Land-Grant Universities, North America’s oldest higher education association.
 Annually, APLU’s 235 member institutions enroll 4.7 million undergraduates and 1.3 million graduate students, award 1.1 million degrees and conduct $41 billion in university-based research.
-He also represents APLU as a member of the American Council on Education (ACE) board and serves on the executive committee of the APLU’s Commission on Innovation, Competitiveness and Economic Prosperity.
+He also serves on the American Council on Education (ACE) board and serves on the executive committee of the APLU’s Commission on Innovation, Competitiveness and Economic Prosperity.

 Clements is also Chair of the ACE Commission on Leadership; co-chairs the U.S. Department of Commerce’s National Advisory Council on Innovation and Entrepreneurship (NACIE); serves on the executive committee of the Business Higher Education Forum, and serves on the Council on Competitiveness.
 He previously served on the U.S. Commerce Department’s Innovation Advisory Board, where he was the only university president in the country to serve in that role.